-This brand new student accommodation is located in an enviable location on the North Bank of the River Clyde, in the heart of Glasgow’s shopping area.
+This brand new Glasgow student accommodation, close to the University of Strathclyde, is located in an enviable location on the North Bank of the River Clyde, in the heart of Glasgow’s shopping area.
 The property enjoys a picturesque setting and panoramic river views.
 Riverside is located within easy reach of Central Station and St Enoch Underground, making it an ideal base to explore the city and within easy reach of the university.
 The beautiful Glasgow Green is a short walk away, and the shops, bars and restaurants of central Glasgow are on the doorstep.
 A quick 14 minutes on the subway and you'll be at the University of Glasgow.

-The friendly on-site team are available to help with any questions, take deliveries and offer peace of mind.
+The friendly on-site student accommodation team are available to help with any questions, take deliveries and offer peace of mind.
 The building also has a CCTV monitoring system for added security.

-All room will have a large, comfortable bed, en-suite shower room, kitchen, high speed internet access and generous storage.
+All studios will have a large, comfortable bed, en-suite shower room, kitchen, high speed internet access and generous storage.
 There’s also an on-site laundry, and all bills are included for ease.

 Glasgow is a city with a rich industrial heritage but with its feet firmly in the present day, offering a diverse array of culture, history, entertainment, retail and sport.